anyapages/bus-tracker/README.md

 ## Roadmap
 - Provide GPS public bus tracking information for cities in South East Asia.
 - Create functions and buttons for riders.
-- Launch a city map application.
+- Launch a city bus tracking application.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.